gokhaneraslan/chatterbox-finetuning-basic/README.md

 ## ⚠️ CRITICAL INFORMATION (Please Read)

 ### 0. Preprocessing is Mandatory
 This repository uses an **offline preprocessing** strategy to maximize training speed.
-Before starting the training loop, you **must run** the `preprocess.py` script.
 This script processes all audio files, extracts speaker embeddings and acoustic tokens, and saves them as `.pt` files.
-The training script (`train.py`) will **only read** these preprocessed files, not the raw audio.

 ### 1. Tokenizer and Vocab Size (Most Important)
 Chatterbox uses a grapheme-based (character-level) tokenizer.
 The `tokenizer.json` file downloaded by `setup.py` includes support for **23 languages** from the original Chatterbox repository, covering most common characters across multiple languages.